-If you’re travelling solo, getting a room in a Superhost Airbnb is a good idea and also gives a person to check in with.
-I don’t feel that a hotel room is the best value (unless the rate includes a full english breakfast, which everyone needs to try at least once).
-I’ve stayed in the Shepherd’s Bush neighbourhood solo, and really enjoyed the Kensington/Hyde Park area that my girlfriends and I stayed in a couple years ago.
+If you’re travelling solo, getting a room in a Superhost Airbnb is a good idea.
+This option also gives you someone to check in with.
+I don’t feel that a hotel room is the best value (unless the rate includes a full English breakfast, which everyone needs to try at least once).
+I’ve stayed in the Shepherd’s Bush and Lambeth neighbourhoods solo, and really enjoyed the Kensington-Hyde Park area that my girlfriends and I stayed in a couple years ago.
 (We stayed in this lovely apartment.)

 3. Be choosy about the touristy things

 And while I love ferris wheels, I have no desire to queue up for the London Eye.
-Why would I do that when I can have an even better view of the Thames from the St. Paul’s Cathedral tower or over afternoon tea at The Shard.
+Why would I do that when I can have an even better view of the Thames from tower at St. Paul’s Cathedral or while enjoying afternoon tea at The Shard?
 For me, both offer better value for my time and money.

 4. Museums are FREE

-My personal favourite is the Victoria & Albert Museum (a.k.a. the V&A)—and their special exhibits tend to be designer focused, and quite wonderful.
-The Brit loves the Museum of National History—when we are back in May, guess where I’m going for the first time?
+My personal favourite is the Victoria & Albert Museum (a.k.a. the V&A).
+Their special exhibits tend to be designer-focused, and quite wonderful.
+The Brit loves the Museum of National History, and when we are back in the spring*, guess where I’m going for the first time?

 - Go early to beat any lineups and the tour groups.

 - If you’re eyeing a special exhibit at the V&A, commit to a date and buy your ticket the day you book your flight.
-They usually sell out!
+The designer exhibits at the V&A usually sell out!

 5. Grocery stores are your friend

-At any grocery shop (Tesco—my favourite, Sainsbury’s, M&S, to name a few) and get a very decent prepared sandwich, snack (fruit or crisps—what they call our chips), and cold beverage combo for £3-5.
-This makes for a cheap and cheerful—and moderately healthy—on-the-go or picnic in the park meal.
-And the selection is always good.
+At any grocery shop (Tesco — my favourite, Sainsbury’s, M&S, Aldi, Waitrose, etc.) you get a very decent prepared sandwich, snack (fruit or crisps — what they call our chips), and cold beverage combo for £3-5.
+This makes for a cheap, cheerful, and moderately healthy on-the-go or picnic in the park meal.

-And for those feeling more adventurous than the grocery store or have more time to explore, I recently discovered a great site last year called London Cheap Eats.
-They visit and review places in London serving up food for £8 or less.
+And for those feeling more adventurous than the grocery store or have more time to explore, I recently discovered a great site called London Cheap Eats.
+They visit and review places in London that serve food for £8 or less.

-If you’re feeling a little more ‘upscale’ and want to get more greens in, hit up a Pret for a cold-pressed juice and sandwich or salad for not much more in price.
+If you’re feeling a bit choosy and want to get more greens in, hit up a Pret for a cold-pressed juice and sandwich or salad for not much more in price.
 This is my long way of saying, save your money for a fun girls’ night at Gordon’s Wine Bar or for a truly fab pre- or post-theatre dinner.

 6. Walk everywhere

-London is a fabulous walking city and favourite area to get my step on is along the Southbank.
+London is a fabulous walking city.
+My favourite area to get my step on is along the Southbank.
 Should it be chucking down with rain, the tube certainly has enough stairs along its network to make you feel less guilty for not walking.

 7. Get a day pass for the tube

 If you know you’ll be taking transit throughout the day, get a day pass at the start of your trip.
 It’s much cheaper.
-A pre-loaded Oyster card will automatically calculate this rate for you on your last tap of the day, but isn’t necessary—though I like not having to think about it, so I’ve held on to my card for the last ten years.
-(P.S.
-Pre-loaded amounts don’t expire.)
+But a pre-loaded Oyster card will automatically calculate this rate for you on your last tap of the day.
+Also, pre-loaded amounts don’t expire, so hang on to that Oyster card for next time.
+I’ve had mine for over a decade.

 8. Cheap theatre tickets

-London’s West End is known for it’s quality productions of popular plays and musicals, but tickets can be a bit dear in price.
-This is where the iconic TKTS booth in Leicester—pronounced Lester—Square could be your saving grace.
-The TKTS booth the most well-known and official place for theatre goers to get cheap tickets for a show that same night—but it involves standing in a queue.
-As that’s not my jam, I’ve used the London Theatre Direct site a few times, and there are other reputable sites.
+London’s West End is known for its quality productions of popular plays and musicals, but tickets can be a bit dear in price.
+This is where the iconic TKTS booth in Leicester (pronounced Lester) Square could be your saving grace.
+The TKTS booth is the most well-known and official place for theatergoers to get affordable tickets for a show that same night — but it involves standing in a queue.
+As that’s not my jam, I’ve used London Theatre Direct a few times, and there are other reputable sites online.

 9. Affordable day trips